 Turing, surprisingly, got this wrong: he thought human-like learning was possible from a "clean slate".

 J.J.
 Gibson understood the general point, but missed many important details.

-Other authors have made partial contributions: Piaget, Fodor, Chomsky, Mandler, Keil, Gopnik, Carey, Tenenbaum, Thomasello, Spelke, Karmiloff-Smith, Pinker, ...
+Other authors: Piaget, Fodor, Chomsky, Mandler, Keil, Gopnik, Carey, Tenenbaum, Thomasello, Spelke, Karmiloff-Smith, Pinker, ...
 (Not all seem to understand how to think about requirements and designs.)